-For more information and to schedule an appointment in Cambridge, contact: Molly Leong, Coordinator, at 617-873-0165 or molly.leong@cambridgecollege.edu.
+For more information and to schedule an appointment in Cambridge, contact: Cecelia Cull, Vice President for Student Services, at ext.
+1120 or at cecelia.cull@cambridgecollege.edu/.

-Counseling-Where to Get Help
+Counseling-Where to Get Personal Help

 At the main campus, a list of counseling resources is available from the Director of Student Academic Support Services: